-Private Debt: The Fuel for SMEs
+The Fuel for SMEs

 Fortunately, both SMEs and investors can benefit from private debt.

 “Credit in Canada is primarily controlled by six chartered banks.
-If the bank perceives the risk to be too high, a bank is going to prefer to curtail the credit rather than to price it,” explains Arif Bhalwani, CEO and Managing Director of Third Eye Capital, whose firm is the sub-advisor to the Ninepoint TEC Private Credit Fund.
+If the bank perceives the risk to be too high, a bank is going to prefer to curtail the credit rather than to price it,” explains Arif Bhalwani, CEO and Managing Director of Third Eye Capital, whose firm is the sub-advisor to the Ninepoint TEC Private Credit Fund II.
 “It’s easier for them to say no than for them to determine whether there’s a clearing price that can offset potential losses.”

 According to The Global Competitiveness Report 2019, published by the World Economic Forum, Canada ranks 27th in terms of financing for small and medium-sized enterprises (SMEs).
-That’s not only lower than Finland (1st) and the United States (2nd), but also lower than Guinea (20th) and Azerbaijan (24th).1
+That’s not only lower than Finland (1st) and the United States (2nd), but also lower than Guinea (20th) and Azerbaijan (24th).3

 The benefits of private debt investing